Science in Society Laboratories

 The course can be completed for modules in different study programs.

-- In the master program Development Studies the 10 ETCS can be completed in the "Vertiefungsmodul 9 (VM9)".
+• In the master program Development Studies, the 10 ETCS can be completed in the “Vertiefungsmodul 9 (VM9)”.

-- In the master program Earth Sciences 10 ECTS will be approved in "Individual Electives" (MA-ERD-17.0).
+• In the master program, Earth Sciences 10 ECTS will be approved in “Individual Electives” (MA-ERD-17.0).

-- In the master program Nutritional Sciences the 10 ECTS credit points can be completed for Module 9 and 10 (Practical Skills I and II), for Internship and Guided Courses I and II, as well as Praxis I and II.
-For recognitions beyond that, please contact the study program director.
+• In the master's program Nutritional Sciences the 10 ECTS credit points can be completed for Module "WPGI Elective Subjects: Individual Specialisation: Public Health Nutrition (compulsory module) (15 ECTS)", for further recognition please contact the study program director.

-- In the masters program Physics a credit of up to 5 ECTS can be applied for within the framework of the supplementary module M-ERG.
+• In the masters program Physics, a credit of up to 5 ECTS can be applied for within the framework of the supplementary module M-ERG.

-- In the master program in Political Science you can complete the course for "M12 Wahlbereich".
+• In the master program in Political Science, you can complete the course for “M12 Wahlbereich”.

-- In the master program Social and Cultural Anthropology you can complete the course for the module "Interessensmodul".
+• In the master program Social and Cultural Anthropology, you can complete the course for the module “Interessensmodul”.

-If you have further questions please contact the respective study program director.
+If you have further questions, please contact the respective study program director.